 “At a small college, you get to work as a close-knit group, and that’s something you’re not able to do at a larger school,” Brucker says.

 Chemistry is among more than 55 majors, minors and other areas of study offered at North Central College.
-Visit northcentralcollege.edu/majors/chemistry to learn more about the program.
+Visit northcentralcollege.edu/college-arts-sciences/chemistry to learn more about the program.